JKTMN/Airshow-Quiz-Game/README.md

 - **Dynamic Progress Bar**: The progress bar and accompanying image dynamically update based on the player's performance.
 - **Leaderboard**: Records and displays the top players based on the time taken to complete the quiz.
 - **Player Statistics**: Tracks the number of quizzes started, completed, the completion rate, and the average time on the leaderboard.
-- **Data Export**: Allows players to export their stats as CSV or JSON files.
+- **Data Export**: Allows for export of relevant stats as CSV or JSON files.

 ## Setup Instructions